MicrosoftDocs/appcenter-docs/docs/cli/index.md

 ### Using a proxy

 You can use CLI through a proxy.
 For that, you would need to set up `npm config` and specify environment variable with proxy address.
-Note that proxy addresses should be specified with protocols (e.g. `http://`).
+Note that proxy addresses should be specified with protocols (for example `http://`).

 **NPM Configuration**